Gaarv/kadenze-dl/README.md

 I made it in order to have offline access to this great online course : (https://www.kadenze.com/courses/creative-applications-of-deep-learning-with-tensorflow/info), check it out !

+Still in early developement, can only download on course at a time for now.

 Install
 ---